 Wedding of Macy Uekert and Mikael "Quinn XCII" Temrowski

 Read on to see just how Macy and Mike said "I do" in a romantic spring wedding, as captured by 50pts and Jonah George.
 And, music fans, take note: The night ended with an impromptu concert by the groom and their wedding video, above, features Quinn XCII’s song “Good Thing Go."

 It was my mother and grandmother’s tears that told me this was the one.

 "It was my mother and grandmother’s tears that told me this was the one," recalls the bride of her wedding dress search.
-She tried on about 20 dresses at various bridal salons before falling in love with this V-neck, drop-waist number by Flora Bridal.
+She tried on about 20 dresses at various bridal salons before falling in love with this V-neck, A-line number by Flora Bridal.
 With intricate handsewn beading on the sheer bodice and a layered silk and tulle skirt, Macy says "the dress fit my style and personality perfectly."
 She covered both her "something old" and "something new" with her accessories: a vintage clutch from her great-grandmother and a David Yurman bracelet from Mike.

 We both wrote our vows just the night before, so the emotions in them were really raw and present.

 Macy and Mike opted for a first look and exchanged personal vows, which they say is one of their favorite memories from their wedding day.
 "We both wrote our vows just the night before, so the emotions in them were really raw and present," explains Macy.
 "We say nice things to each other all the time but writing them down and the commitment we made in these notes is something we'll cherish forever."

 In tune with the 1920s-era vibe of the day, Mike matched his groomsmen in a black notched lapel tuxedo, suspenders, and pocket squares in favor of the traditional boutonniere.
 "I wanted them to look crisp and clean," says Macy.